The Hamilton Mill will receive $50,000 from The Greater Cincinnati Foundation to bolster its entrepreneurial manufacturing support programs.

 The manufacturing client development program will offer mentorship and expertise to those startups that are developing manufacturing based solutions.
 It will include an “industrialist-in-residence” who will serve as a mentor contact for those startups that require in-depth technical expertise in the manufacturing realm.
 Typically, business startup programs have an “entrepreneur-in-residence” to assist fledgling startups, The Mill program puts a twist on this by offering an “industrialist-in-residence” that focuses on manufacturing processes and protocols.

 "A key part of a thriving and vibrant region is job creation," said GCF's Shiloh Turner, Vice President of Community Investment.
 "As a small business incubator, The Hamilton Mill supports job creation by providing services to manufacturing startups.
-We are privileged to invest in all of our service areas in eight counties."
+We are privileged to invest in all of our service areas in eight counties.""With the introduction of these programs, The Mill is positioning itself to be a platform of support to the new 'small urban manufacturer' and the changing dynamic in this industry," says Executive Director, Chris Lawson.

 Additionally, funds from the grant will be used to develop a student entrepreneurship program.
 This student program will engage the organization Students for the Advancement of Global Entrepreneurship (SAGE) and local schools from throughout Butler County to pool together students who have an interest in entrepreneurship.
 This program was previously housed at Butler Tech, but The Hamilton Mill will host the program going forward.
 The SAGE Program has been highly successful through the years with a number of local teams advancing to international competitions.